 Numato Lab’s 8 Channel USB GPIO Module helps to connect real-world devices to your computer easily through USB.
 No USB specific knowledge is required to set up and use this module.
 Numato Lab’s GPIO devices provide an interface that looks like a Serial Port on your Operating System and thus effectively hiding the complexity of USB.
 All that you need to operate GPIOs is a standard Serial Terminal Emulator such as HyperTerminal/Teraterm or your favorite programming language such as C/C++, Python, Perl, etc… Besides providing standard General Purpose IOs, this product has multiple Analog Inputs as well.
 These Analog inputs can be used to read Analog quantities such as temperature, pressure, etc.. with the help of appropriate sensors.

 - 8 TTL compatible GPIOs available

-- readall/writeall support to read/update all GPIOs with single command
+- readall & writeall command support read/update all GPIOs with a single command

 - 6 Analog input channels (Multiplexed with GPIOs)

 - All GPIOs can be individually configured as input or output.

 - Can be controlled by using standard serial console applications or custom applications.

 - Onboard controller can be reprogrammed for custom applications

 - Add more IOs and Analog channels to industrial/modular computers

 - Add more IOs and Analog channels to Raspberry Pi, Intel Edison, BeagleBone and similar CPU boards